 2. Tap your connections.
 Build up your network and take advantage of it.
 Organize your contacts with tags such as board members, volunteers, or potential donors.
 Look at who your connections know and who you could reach out to.

-3. Create your company profile and rally your supporters.
-Look at your company's profile page.
+3. Create your organization's profile and rally your supporters.
+Look at your organization's profile page.
 Make sure the overview is up to date.
 You should also update your product and services tab with services your organization provides and then your supporters can recommend those services.

 5. Engage through polls.
 Polls are a great way to get people involved.
 Create a poll, and send it out to your network.
 Encourage your network to share with people they know on LinkedIn.
 You will also get instant analytics.

 6. Find the perfect board member, major donor or volunteer.
 By using our advanced search, you can narrow down your results through criteria such as keywords, location, or industry.
 This will allow you to find more relevant candidates.
 Searches can be saved and new people will be added automatically.

 7. Join groups to gain knowledge and influence.
 Join industry groups that relate not only to your cause, but also groups such as professional fundraisers.
 You can use these groups to seek volunteers or board members.
 You can also use it for internal communications.
 If you are in a group with somebody, you can send that person a message even if you aren't connected with them.